 How HIV spreads

-To become infected with HIV, infected blood, semen or vaginal secretions must enter your body.
-This can happen in several ways:
+You can get infected with HIV if infected blood, semen or fluids from a vagina enter your body.
+This can happen when you:

-- By sharing needles.
-Sharing contaminated injection drug paraphernalia (needles and syringes) puts you at high risk of HIV and other infectious diseases, such as hepatitis.
+- Share needles to inject illicit drugs.
+Sharing needles and syringes that have been infected puts you at high risk of HIV and other infectious diseases, such as hepatitis.

-- During pregnancy or delivery or through breastfeeding.
-Infected mothers can pass the virus on to their babies.
-Mothers who are HIV-positive and get treatment for the infection during pregnancy can significantly lower the risk to their babies.
+- Have a pregnancy, give birth or breastfeed.
+Pregnant people who have HIV can pass the virus to their babies.
+People who are HIV positive and get treatment for the infection during pregnancy can greatly lower the risk to their babies.

 How HIV doesn't spread

-You can't become infected with HIV through ordinary contact.
-That means you can't catch HIV or AIDS by hugging, kissing, dancing or shaking hands with someone who has the infection.
+You can't become infected with HIV through casual contact.
+That means you can't catch HIV or get AIDS by hugging, kissing, dancing or shaking hands with someone who has the infection.

-HIV isn't spread through the air, water or insect bites.
+HIV isn't spread through air, water or insect bites.
 You can't get HIV by donating blood.